 The library does accept donations to purchase books, materials, furniture, or to make improvements, in honor or memorial of individuals.
 The library director will work with the donor to purchase materials which are meaningful to the family and the donor.
-In honor of those individuals a memorial book plate will be placed in the material in their honor.
+A memorial book plate will be placed in the material in their honor.
 A note will sent to the family of the individual, upon request.

-The weeding of library materials is a continuing process and one that is essential to maintain a quality collection.
+The weeding of library materials is a continual process and one that is essential to maintain a quality collection.
 Material no longer deemed useful in the library will be disposed of according to accepted professional practices at the discretion of the Library Director.
-Criteria such as obsolete information, insufficient use, excessive wear and tear, space availability and changing user interests are considered in the weeding process.
+Criteria such as obsolete information, insufficient use, excessive wear and tear, space availability, and changing user interests are considered in the weeding process.

 Adults must fill out their own applications to receive a library card.
-If someone wishes to apply for someone other than himself/herself, send the application home to be signed by the responsible party who is applying for the card.
+If someone wishes to apply for someone other than himself/herself, the library will send the application home to be signed by the responsible party who is applying for the card.

 Applications for minor children to age 17 must be signed by a parent or legal guardian.

-The fine is $.25 a day on all overdue library materials including books, DVDs, and audiobooks.
+The fine is $.25 a day on all overdue library materials including books, DVDs, audiobooks, and baking equipment.
 The computer calculates these fines; issues should be politely discussed with the librarian.
 A patron will be restricted and may not check out materials if the fines total $2.00 or more.
 The computer notifies patrons by text or email when items are overdue.

 Problems should be referred to the Director, as should any grievance concerning the library.

 Interlibrary Loan (ILL) will be offered if the patron has a current library card and no overdue books, fines, or lost books.
 Interlibrary loan requests will be made through the SILO system whenever possible.
 If the material cannot be found through SILO, then we will search OCLC to fill the request.